 "We want to scale our impact"

-You are trying to finance the construction of photovoltaic plants in developing and emerging countries with the help of private investors from Germany.
+You are trying to finance the construction of photovoltaic systems in developing and emerging countries with the help of private investors from Germany.
 Why don't you concentrate on Europe first?
 That would certainly be easier.

 How does that work?